CartoDB/carto-react-template/README.md

 The basic prerequisite for using Create React App is to have a package manager ([npm](https://www.npmjs.com/get-npm) and [yarn](https://yarnpkg.com/)) previously installed.

+To download our skeleton template for create-react-app, just type:

 ```bash
 npx create-react-app my-app --template @carto
 ```